juharris/switch-remoteplay/README.md

 The client (your friend) needs:
 * A web browser to open the client and send commands
   * You can use the already [hosted client][client] but you may have to enable mixed content for that site in your browser's settings if the server your friend is hosting does not have SSL (a link that starts with https).
-* A keyboard or gaming controller
+* A keyboard or **gaming controller** is recommended or just use your mouse/touchscreen for simple stuff

 # Plans
-* Make controller buttons clickable/tappable.
 * Support custom key bindings.
 * Improve macro support: exporting/importing.
 * Default layout options for common controllers.